 What is the issue, problem, or challenge?

 The Nkolfoulou school does not have any electricity.
 The village does not have any computer facilities.
-There are about 5000 students from neighboring schools that have never used a computer or received any training in computing skills.
-These facilities will improve the quality of their education – giving access to multimedia resources and training available through the internet.
-It will help bridge the "Digital Divide" – exposing them to a wealth of information available on the Internet
+There are about 5,000 students from neighboring schools that have never used a computer or received any training in computing skills.
+These facilities will improve the quality of their education - giving access to multimedia resources and training available through the Internet.
+It will help bridge the "Digital Divide" - exposing them to a wealth of information available online.

 How will this project solve this problem?

-The project will set up a solar powered computer lab and access to multimedia training and the internet that will significantly increase learning opportunities and broaden the horizons of this rural community – equipping them for success.
+The project will set up a solar powered computer lab and provide access to multimedia training and the Internet.
+This will significantly increase learning opportunities and broaden the horizons of the rural community - equipping them for success.

 Potential Long Term Impact